functionland/wnfs-ios/README.md

 # Wnfs Swift package
-This is home to the wnfs swift package for the Apple mac/ios devices.
+This is home to the wnfs package for the Apple mac/ios devices.
 ## Requirements
 - An OSX environment
 - Latest Xcode installed